SandipGhimire/NativePHP-MobileSecureStorage/README.md

 - Simple `set` / `get` / `has` / `delete` API for storing small secrets (auth tokens, PINs, flags) securely on-device.
 - Backed by the platform's real secure storage — Android Keystore and iOS Keychain — not plain preferences/`UserDefaults`.
-- Key and value validated both in PHP/JS *and* natively before anything touches the keystore/keychain.
+- Key and value validated both in PHP/JS _and_ natively before anything touches the keystore/keychain.
 - Fully synchronous from the caller's point of view — no events to listen for.
 - Works from PHP (Blade/Livewire) and from JavaScript (Vue, React, Inertia, or plain JS).

+## Example App

+[Authenticator](https://github.com/SandipGhimire/Authenticator) is a full example app built using this plugin

 ## Requirements